Voters In Arizona Passed a Statewide Sick Leave Initiative

 - Services from a domestic violence or sexual violence or victims service organization

-- Physiological or other counselling
+- Physiological or other counseling

 - Relocation or securing an existing home